WebAssembly/design/JS.md

       1. If the signature contains an `i64` (as argument or result), the host function immediately throws a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror) when called.
-      1. Otherwise, the host function calls `v` by coercing WebAssembly arguments to JavaScript arguments via [`ToJSValue`](#tojsvalue) and returns the result, if any, by coercing via [`ToWebAssemblyValue`](#towebassemblyvalue).
+      1. Otherwise, the host function calls `v` with an `undefined` receiver and WebAssembly arguments coerced to JavaScript arguments via [`ToJSValue`](#tojsvalue).
+The result is returned by coercing via [`ToWebAssemblyValue`](#towebassemblyvalue).
   1. Append `v` to `funcs`.
   1. Append `closure` to `imports`.